YashKarthik/YashKarthik/README.md

 The learn-by-doing culture of this space helped me get my hands dirty building stuff.
 [This](https://yashkarthik.xyz) blog is my attempt at giving back to the internet.
 It's also my excuse for playing around with new ideas and practicing the craft of writing.
-I'm also part of [Protocol Review DAO](https://review.mirror.xyz) - a publication publishing high quality high-quality overviews and reviews of web3 protocols.
+I'm also part of [Protocol Review DAO](https://review.mirror.xyz) - a publication publishing high-quality overviews and reviews of web3 protocols.
 We analyze and try to communicate how the code works and the nitty-gritty implementation details.

 Recent posts (click to visit (my personal blog)):